Back to glossary

 • Improves Evaluation: ToC provides a robust framework to assess whether and how activities are achieving desired results, allowing for modifications and improvements.

-• Encourages Reflection: By identifying assumptions, organizations are prompted to reflect on and challenge their strategic decisions regularly.
+• Encourages Reflection: By identifying assumptions, organizations are prompted to reflect on and challenge their strategic goals regularly.

 Developing a Theory of Change